PrunelleLM/Adata_scientists_project/index.md

 But is this difference linked with a difference of number of quoted men and women or the number of time they are quoted?
 We found that men represent 80% of the quoted person whereas the women represent only 20%.

 ![Percentage_global_peok.png](https://github.com/PrunelleLM/Adata_scientists_project/blob/gh-pages/Percentage_global_peok.png)

-Moreover, when we plot the data of the number of quotations per person, the outlier are in majority
+Moreover, when we plot the data of the number of quotations per person, the outlier are in majority men, and event without the outliers, the difference in terms of number of quotation per individual is striking.

+We can then conclude that event though many feminist events have occured the last five years, we don't see the effect of these events now.
+Indeed, over a period of five years, the women are in a state of withdrawal comparing to men.
+They are less present on the public scene, and when they are, th meida coverage is smaller.
+But maybe it will happen with a delay?

 ## What about political orientation?
-_"No one respects women more than I do."_ Donald Trump
+_"No one respects women more than I do."_
+Donald Trump